create harmony with painting color schemes

 These schemes are used by today's artists because they work.

 More colors can be mixed from the selected two to five colors.
-The artwork remains harmonious because the additional colors are mixed from the original selection.
+The artwork remains harmonious because the additional colors are mixed from our selected scheme.

 Let's look at the common color schemes and examples of how I used them my paintings.